aqeelanwar/PEDRA/README.md

 * Attempt to begin the algorithm

-At this point, the drone can be seen moving around in the environment.
+To speed up the algorithm, the environment rendering is turned off.
+A detailed documentation on how to interact with the environment graphics can be seen [here](/unreal_envs/readme.md).
+In order to see if the drone is moving around the environment, hit the key 'Z' on the environment screen.
+A floorplan containing the drone will appear in the top right corner.

 ## Available drone agents:
+PEDRA comes equip with 3 drones
 1. ARDrone
 2. DJIMavic
 3. DJIPhantom

 The images of these drones can be seen below.
 ![drone_types](/images/drone_types.png)
 Different action space can be associated with each of these drones.
+The config file can be used to select one of these drones.

 ## Supported modes: